Billy McLaughlin

 Billy McLaughlin is an American new age acoustic guitarist, composer and producer.

 Background

 McLaughlin, of Irish ancestry, graduated with honors from the University of Southern California.
 He is one of nine children.
-McLaughlin now resides in his home state of Minnesota where he is raising his two boys.

 In 1998, Mclaughlin began noticing symptoms of focal dystonia, a neurological condition which severely limits his ability to play guitar.
 He began retraining himself to play left-handed, ultimately developing a tapping style holding the neck of the guitar toward his right shoulder.
 A documentary entitled Changing Keys was made about this phase of his career.

 He returned to performing publicly in 2006, both solo and with his band.
 During his December 2006 concerts with Simple Gifts, the sextet he formed in 2002 to play Christmas music, he performed the hammering style left-handed and more traditional strumming style right-handed, using separate sets of guitars tuned for the manner in which he was playing.
-McLaughlin released a new live album, entitled Into the Light, in early 2007.

 McLaughlin is a voluntary ambassador for the Dystonia Medical Research Foundation.